erlang/otp/lib/stdlib/doc/src/re.md

 - **`[:xdigit:]`** - In addition to the ASCII hexadecimal digits, this also matches the "fullwidth"

 versions of those characters, whose Unicode code points start at U+FF10.
-This is a change that was made in PCRE release 10.43 for Perl compatibility.
+This is a change that was made in PCRE2 release 10.43 for Perl compatibility.

 The other POSIX classes are unchanged by `ucp`, and match only characters with code points less than 256.